 There is a need to investigate the situation with different types of radar applications (fixed infrastructure and vehicular radars) in the 76-77 GHz range.
 No restriction is proposed by CEPT until evidence is provided that fixed installed outdoor radar applications could cause harmful interference to the road-safety related vehicular radar applications.

-CEPT also advises to continue to develop improve SRD receiver specifications and/or alternative mitigation techniques, where needed, in collaboration between ETSI and the CEPT, to improve spectrum sharing and spectrum efficiency through standardisation.
+CEPT cooperates with ETSI in the area of receiver performance to ensure coherence between the regulatory framework and relevant Harmonised European Standards.
+CEPT invites ETSI to continue to develop improved SRD receiver specifications and/or alternative mitigation techniques, where needed, in collaboration between ETSI and the CEPT, to improve spectrum sharing and spectrum efficiency through standardisation in the case where various SRD applications need to share the same band.
 E.g. ETSI EG 201 399 [51] and ETSI TR 102 914 [50] procedures for choosing receiver minimum performance, where justified, for Harmonised European Standards and associated regulatory guidance (e.g. an ECC Recommendation similar to ERC/REC 74-01 on unwanted emissions in the spurious domain [23]).
+The receiver specifications are a prerequisite for CEPT to perform compatibility studies and investigate spectrum access methods.

 Guide to CEPT regarding the annual update of the technical annex of the SRD Commission Decision 2011/829/EU [1]